Threats to Bats

 OTHER THREATS TO BATS

-It is believed that migrating bats mistake the wind turbines for large trees and seek them out for resting spots.
-As the bats approach the turbine, the blades seriously injure or kill the bats.
+It is believed that migrating bats can mistake the wind turbines for large trees and seek them out for resting spots.
+As the bats approach the turbine, the blades can seriously injure or kill them.
+Birds can also be affected.

 Pesticides pollute our water and air, upsetting the natural balance in the environment.
-When exposed, small animals such as bats suffer the most.
+When exposed, small such as bats suffer.
 Pesticides both weaken them and also make it difficult for them to find healthy food to eat.